Be inspired to plan your next solo trip with this list of the best places to visit in Europe as a solo traveller.

 So, make sure you plan at least four days in Paris for your next solo adventure.
 It will be epic!

 By Marika of Clumsy Girl Travels

-Take a free walking tour.
-Several companies offer free walking tours of old town, the castle and even some lesser-known neighbourhoods, and this is a great way to meet other people who are travelling alone.
+Take a walking tour.
+Several companies offer free walking tours of the old town, the castle and even some lesser-known neighbourhoods, and this is a great way to meet other people who are travelling alone.

 Enjoy a beer at Letna Park Beer Garden or Strahov Monastery.
 Both places offer spectacular views of the city.

 Visiting a quirky museum like the Beer Museum (which includes a beer tasting), the Chocolate Museum or the Museum of Alchemists and Magicians, where you learn the darker side of Prague’s history.

 Along with things to do during the day, Prague has an excellent nightlife and food scene worth checking out.
 If you want dinner and a show, you should book a medieval dinner show or a dinner show with traditional Czech dancing.

 If you want to party, Prague has a few pub crawls worth checking out.

 With its colourful architecture, cobblestoned streets and countless things to do you are bound to have the best time exploring Prague on your own.